banwarp/benton_epi/syndSurveillanceReadme.md

 ```

 ### syndSuccess
 The main goal of syndromic surveillance in a setting like the COVID-19 pandemic is to determine if the disease exists in the sample at all.
-It may not be as important exactly how many cases, just if there is a positive number. `syndSuccess(n,k,prev)` computes the probability of detecting at least 1 case given a population `p`, sample size `k`, and prevalence `prev`.
-It works by calling `syndExact` for all `x` from `1` to `prev` (or `prev*n` if `prev` is decimal). `syndSuccess` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
+It may not be as important exactly how many cases, just if there is a positive number. `syndSuccess(n,k,prev)` computes the probability of detecting at least 1 case given a population `n`, sample size `k`, and prevalence `prev`.
+It works by calling `syndExact` for all `x` from `1` to `min(k,prev)` (or `prev*n` if `prev` is decimal). `syndSuccess` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
 ```
 syndSuccess <- function(n, # population
                         k, # sample size
                         prev, # prevalence in population
                         sensitivity=1 # sensitivity of the test/likelihood of infection
 ){
   if(prev < 1){prev <- round(n*prev,0)}  # converting decimal prevalence to count

   p <- 0  # initializing probability
-  # calls syndExact for each case from 1 to total prevalence
+  # calls syndExact for each case from 1 to sample size or total prevalence
-  for(x in 1:prev){
+  for(x in 1:min(k,prev)){
     p <- p + syndExact(n,k,x,prev,sensitivity)
   }
   return(p)